24TH OCT 2024

 New Higher Technical Qualification courses (HTQ) are level 4 or level 5 qualifications that have been approved by the Institute for Apprenticeships and Technical Education as meeting occupational standards for the relevant sector.
 They have been developed in collaboration with employers and businesses so that students get the specific training, knowledge and skills required for their chosen career.

 Many higher education courses at college are also accredited by professional awarding bodies.
 If you complete a higher education course at college, it’s possible to go on to Chartered status, for example, to become a Chartered Accountant.
-Its also possible to progress to complete a full bachelor’s degree at a university, either through a specific top-up course, or by directly entering a degree in year three.
+It’s also possible to progress to complete a full bachelor’s degree at a university, either through a specific top-up course, or by directly entering a degree in year three.

 Alongside this, you may also want to consider a higher level apprenticeship.
 These can immediately follow a level 3 course, such as a BTEC diploma or A levels.
 They start at level 4, and can lead all the way up to degree level or post-graduate level.